annavbel/annavbel/README.md

 - 👋 Hi, I’m @annavbel
 - 👀 I’m interested in web and game development.
 - 🌱 I’m currently learning HTML, CSS, and Javascript.
-- 💞️ I’m looking to collaborate on an app game.
+- 💞️ I’m looking to collaborate on a game for Android.
 - 📫 You can reach me at annavbelo@gmail.com.

 <!---